-Required Courses for the M.A. in Theatre (Theatre Studies) 20-22 credit hours.
+Required Courses for M.A. in Theatre (21credit hours)

-reclanda Gourseo for the film in fileate (fileate of a le 20 22 creat notio)
+THE 595 Internship 1

 THE 632 Theories & Concepts in Acting 3

 THE 633 Theories & Concepts in Directing 3

 THE 681 M.A.
-Practicum in Theatre Production
+Practicum in Theatre Production 1

 THE 700 Research & Aesthetics in Theatre 3

 THE 713 Text Analysis for Production 3

 THE 725 Theatrical Design Process 1 3

 THE 726 Theatrical Design Process 2 3

-Culminating Experience Options (Choose one) 1-3

 THE 597 Comprehensive Examination 1

-THE 598 Portfolio 3
+Degree Concentration Options - 9 credit hours (students choose one) Option #1: Concentration in Theatre Ministry SSW 511 Playwriting 3

-THE 599 Thesis 3
+THE 635 Theatre in Ministry 3

-Total credit hours contingent upon Culminating Experience Option taken.

-Elective Courses for the MA in Theatre (Theatre Studies): 0.
-11 gradit house minimum
+Divinity course: students may take any graduate level, three (3) credit hour course offered by the School of Divinity wire advanced approval of their advisor. th the

+Option #2: Concentration in Theatre Studies

+Electives 9

+Summer residency courses

+Students may choose any graduate level course offered by the School of Communication & the Arts to satisfy elective cre edit.